sjmyuan/sjmyuan.github.io/_drafts/nextcloud-solution.md

 # Why

-I always wanted to have a personal home server to store family's files and photos.
+I always wanted to have a personal home server to store family photos.

 There are some off-the-self solutions, Synology for example.
-But it's too expensive to spend more than 2000￥ to store files.
+But it's too expensive to spend more than 2000￥ to store photos.

 Considering I have a laptop which is almost 10 years old but has 1T storage, I try to build one by myself.